Opened: 8 May 1954

 In an effort to get the park running again after a devastating fire in November 1953, Lagoon built new buildings and purchased several small rides in time for the 1954 season.
 Three of those rides were from Eyerly Aircraft — the Roll-O-Plane, Octopus and Rock-O-Plane.

-Rock-O-Plane has stayed close to the same general area on the South Midway since it was first installed.
 When Mother Gooseland opened in 1956, the Flying Jets (now known as Flying Aces) took the spot just south of the Roller Coaster station and Rock-O-Plane was shifted down the Midway, roughly where the Basketball game is today.
-In 1963 Rock-O-Plane was on the very end of the Midway facing north.
-At that time the Midway didn’t extend past the current Teriyaki Stix building.
-After that it could be found west of The Rockets facing Speedway, Sr. and by 1972, the ride had been relocated to its current location with Roll-O-Plane facing it from across the Midway to the west.
+Until at least 1964, Rock-O-Plane was on the very end of the Midway facing north.
+(At that time the Midway didn’t extend past the what is now Teriyaki Stix).
+By 1967 it could be found west of The Rockets facing Speedway, Sr. It was finally placed in its current location around 1972.

 The original paint scheme in 1954 was the typical pattern from the factory at the time in red, white and blue.
 It was very likely repainted many times since, such as the multi-colored design shown above.
 The colors used around the mid-’90s were purple and magenta with the famous, green, “vomit-style” lettering on each car.
 The ride was repainted most recently in 2013 with red and yellow spirals.